 From the connections among \eqref{egen1}, \eqref{Lifetime2} and \eqref{Lifetime} we can already observe a competing relation between $\lambda_1(D)$ and $\sup_{x\in D}\mathbb{E}_{x}\left[\tau_{D}\right]$.
 Indeed fine connections between the two quantities have been investigated for many years by many authors.
 Consider the domain functional $ G\left(D\right) =\lambda_{1}\left(D\right)\sup_{x\in D}\mathbb{E}_{x}\left[\tau_{D}\right]. $ It was proven in \cite{Banuelos-Carrol1994} that for all simply connected domains $D$ in $\R^2$,

 In higher dimensional spaces, it is easy to show the lower bound $G\left(D\right)\ge 2$ for all domains $D\subset \R^d$ (see \cite{Banuelos-Carrol1994} and Section \ref{sec:LowerBound} below).
 In \cite{Vandenberg-2017a, Henrot-Lucardesi-Philippin-2018} the authors independently show that $2$ is in fact a sharp lower bound for all bounded domains.
 Many results have been devoted to obtaining the upper bound estimates for $G(D)$ (see \cite{Vandenberg-Carroll-2009}, \cite{Giorgi-Smits-2010} and \cite{Vogt-2019a}).
-In particular the recent paper \cite{Vogt-2019a} the upper bound among all general domains is improved to
+In particular the recent paper \cite{Vogt-2019a} improves the upper bound for all general domains to

 With the leading term $\frac{d}{4}$, this bound is asymptotically sharp as $d\to\infty$.
 However the question of proving a sharp upper bound is wide open even when restricted to special classes of domains such as planar simply connected or convex domains.